robmorgan/pxgen/README.md

 ### Testing

-To run tests for docopt-go, use `make test`.
+To run tests for pxgen, use `make test`.